 Current Research Interests

-- Health Disparities (HIV and AIDS)
+- Health Disparities (Primary and Secondary HIV Prevention)

 - Community Based Research and Evaluation

 - Black Psychological Development and Mental Health